Skip to main contentScroll Top

 ayutthaya historical park - thailand

-The temple is also famous for housing the Phra Si Sanphet (hence its name).
-This imposing bronze statue of Buddha, 16 m high, is also a creation of Ramathibodi II.
-Covered in gold and highly venerated, the statue is now hidden from view, at Wat Pho in Bangkok.
+The temple is also famous for having housed the Phra Si Sanphet (hence its name).
+This imposing 16-meter-high bronze statue of Buddha is also a creation of Ramathibodi II.
+Covered in gold and highly venerated, the statue is now hidden from public view at Wat Pho in Bangkok.

 The site is pleasant to visit, in addition to being very photogenic.
 In addition to the chedis that we notice immediately, we can see a royal audience hall, the walls of which are still standing today.
 The other notable building is a chapel in the shape of a cross, where, in addition to the remains of a statue of Buddha, we note the surprising presence of windows with a more oriental design.